 You and your editor need a common understanding of what the job entails.
 Here are my tips to help you communicate well and maximize your working relationship.

-To get updates on new material, please sign up for the newsletter or connect with me on Twitter@TheClarityEditr or LinkedIn.
+To get updates on new material, please sign up for tips or connect with me on Twitter@TheClarityEditr or LinkedIn.

 When a freelance editor (or proofreader) belongs to a professional association, it could hint at some of their qualifications.
 Editors, unlike lawyers or healthcare workers, don't need a license to ...Read More